-Please use this Focus Note if the Surveyor recommends sale by auction as it sets out the Charity law and Methodist law, policy and best practice requirements that must be satisfied before the auction.
+Please use this Focus Note if the Managing Trustees’ designated adviser (being an adviser duly designated under the Charities Act 2011 (as amended)) recommends sale by auction in their designated adviser’s report.
+This Focus Note sets out the charity law and Methodist law, policy and best practice requirements that must be satisfied before the auction.
 You will note that the requirements differ to those for sales on the open market as exchange of contracts takes place on the day of the auction and the requirements must therefore be satisfied in advance of the auction.
 The Focus Note also includes the additional template clause required for auction contracts and transfers.

 Section B Sale of Model Trust property at auction

-The Managing Trustees' Surveyor will recommend what method of sale is likely to achieve the best sale price in the Qualified Surveyor's Report (QSR).
-This advice is sometimes revised in a QSR update.
+The Managing Trustees' designated adviser will recommend what method of sale is likely to achieve the best sale price in the Designated Adviser's Report (DAR).
+This advice is sometimes revised in a DAR update.

 Section C Charity Law and Methodist Law and Policy requirements on sales at auction

-The requirements set out in this Section must be fulfilled before TMCP can approve the sale of the property at auction.
+The charity law and Methodist law and policy requirements set out in this Section must be fulfilled before a property is sold at auction.
+TMCP will confirm once the requirements have been met.
 Please also refer to the Sale Guidance for Solicitors for further guidance:

-The requirements for District consent and a Qualified Surveyor’s Report (QSR) apply where a property is to be sold at auction as with any other sale.
+The requirements for District consent and a DAR apply where a property is to be sold at auction as with any other sale.

 C2(a) Confirmation of reserve price

 Please note that TMCP need to be advised of the reserve price as soon as this has been agreed.
-It is expected that the reserve price will reflect the valuation in the QSR.
-If for any reason it is proposed to set the reserve lower (or significantly higher) than the valuation, the Surveyor will need to provide very good reasons as to why this is the case.
-The property cannot be sold at the auction unless TMCP has first approved the reserve price.
+It is expected that the reserve price will reflect the valuation in the DAR.
+If for any reason it is proposed to set the reserve lower (or significantly higher) than the valuation, your designated adviser will need to explain why this is the case.
+The property cannot be sold at the auction unless your designated adviser has advised on the reserve price and this advice has been provided to TMCP.
 Please ensure that the reserve price is dealt with in good time to avoid the property having to be pulled out of an auction at the last minute with the resulting penalties.

 C2(b) No discretion on the reserve price

-The auctioneer must not be allowed any discretion on the reserve price.
+Please also bear in mind that the auctioneer must not be allowed any discretion on the reserve price.
 Sometimes the contract between the Managing Trustees and the auctioneer will allow the auctioneer to exercise discretion to sell the property at an agreed percentage below the reserve.
-This is not permitted and the Managing Trustees' solicitors will need to confirm to TMCP that they have checked the position and no discretion is allowed.
+This is not permitted, and the Managing Trustees' solicitors will need to confirm to TMCP that they have checked the position and no discretion is allowed.
 The property cannot be sold for less than the reserve.
-This requirement should be made known to the Surveyor as it may influence his/her recommendations as to the reserve price.
+This requirement should be made known to the designated adviser as it may influence their recommendations as to the reserve price.

 C3 Approval of documents